Self-Discovery: Know the Real You

 There are many lonely, anxious, and confused individuals in this world, in part because they blindly follow the unspoken rules they receive from their families, religions, cultures, educators, and other sources.

 To discover your true self, you must abandon what you were taught and question what is right.
-If you require assistance in uncovering who you truly are, you may want to collaborate with me.
+If you require assistance in uncovering who you truly are, you may want to work with me.